What is Hodgkin disease?

 - T lymphocytes: There are several types of T cells, and each has a special job.
-Some T cells can directly destroy certain kinds of bacteria or cells infected with viruses or fungi.
+Some T cells directly destroy certain kinds of bacteria or cells infected with viruses or fungi.
 Other types of T cells play a role in either boosting or slowing the activity of other immune system cells.

 Organs that have lymphoid tissue

 Because lymphoid tissue is in many parts of the body, Hodgkin disease can start almost anywhere.

-Lymph nodes: Lymph nodes are small, bean-sized collections of lymphocytes and other immune system cells found throughout the body, including inside the chest, abdomen, and pelvis.
-They can sometimes be felt under the skin in the neck, under the arms, and in the groin.
-Lymph nodes are connected to each other by a system of lymph vessels.
+Lymph nodes: Lymph nodes are bean-sized collections of lymphocytes and other immune system cells throughout the body, including inside the chest, abdomen, and pelvis.
+They can sometimes be felt as small lumps under the skin in the neck, under the arms, and in the groin.
+Lymph nodes are connected to each other by a system of lymphatic vessels.

 Lymph nodes get bigger when they fight an infection.
-Lymph nodes that grow in reaction to infection are called reactive nodes or hyperplastic nodes.
+Lymph nodes that grow because of infection are called reactive or hyperplastic nodes.
 These often hurt when they are touched.
 People with sore throats or colds might have enlarged neck lymph nodes.
 An enlarged lymph node is not always a sign of a serious problem, but it can be a sign of Hodgkin disease.
-See the section, “How is Hodgkin disease diagnosed?” for more information.
+See the section “Signs and symptoms of Hodgkin disease” for more information.

 Spleen: The spleen is an organ under the lower part of the rib cage on the left side of the body.
 The spleen makes lymphocytes and other immune system cells to help fight infection.
 It also stores healthy blood cells and filters out damaged blood cells, bacteria, and cell waste.